 The National Museum of Emerging Science and Innovation – Here you can get a hands-on experience of space, technology, and the environment.

-#23 Stay at the Godzilla Hotel
+23. Stay at the Godzilla Hotel

 If you adore pop culture and cult classics as much as I do, then the Godzilla Hotel is a must.
 Back in its respective home of Shinjuku, Godzilla has been honored by becoming a tourism ambassador and erected on the Shinjuku Tokyo Building.

-#24 Get Grossed Out – Ideally Way Before You Hit Up that Robot Cafe
+24. Get Grossed Out – Ideally Way Before You Hit Up that Robot Cafe

-#25 The Ghibli Museum
+25. The Ghibli Museum

 Anime fans worldwide know Hayao Miyazaki as an accomplished writer. producer, director, and artist.
-As the co-founder of Studio Ghibli, he’s responsible for classic legend worthy anime like Princess Mononoke, My Neighbor Totoro” and “Spirited Away”.
+As the co-founder of Studio Ghibli, he’s responsible for classic legend-worthy anime such as, “Princess Mononoke”, “My Neighbor Totoro” and “Spirited Away”.

-#26 Visit the Tokyo National Museum
+26. Visit the Tokyo National Museum

 Round out that dose of manga and brain cake with some history and culture at the Tokyo National Museum, Japan’s oldest and most expansive museum.

-#27 Use Your Pocket Change for Souvenirs at a Daiso Outlet
+27. Use Your Pocket Change for Souvenirs at a Daiso Outlet

-You don’t have to sell the farm to bring home some cool memorabilia for your friend’s and family.
+You don’t have to sell the farm to bring home some cool memorabilia for your friends and family.
 Daiso is Tokyo’s 100-yen store (think Dollar Tree) where you can get a wide variety of quirky souvenirs for pennies to the dollar.

-#28 Get Your Karaoke On in Roppongi
+28. Get Your Karaoke On in Roppongi

-Dance clubs, classy bars, cabaret and karaoke lounges are popping off in Tokyo’s popular embassy area by day and nightlife scene by night.
+Dance clubs, classy bars, cabaret, and karaoke lounges are popping off in Tokyo’s popular embassy area by day and nightlife scene by night.
 Here you can belt out your favorite tunes after catching a buzz with your peeps.